Economy of Nigeria: Livestock and

-In total, about 15 million head are kept.
+In total, about 15 million head of cattle are kept.
 In addition, about five million pigs are kept.
 Small livestock such as sheep, goats and chickens are kept mainly for subsistence.

-Poultry and Eggs

 An estimated 42% of Nigerians own chicken.
 As a result, poultry and eggs represent a popular commodity within the food industry.
 46% of the poultry is kept in an extensive / free-range system.
 300 thousand tonnes of poultry meat and 650 thousand tonnes of eggs are produced annually in Nigeria (estimation).